sandialabs/scot/docs/source/maintenance.rst

   * openssl req -new -key private.key -out scot.csr

-    * Make sure the 'Common Name' you enter is the same as the server hostname
+    * Make sure the "Common Name" you enter is the same as the server hostname

 3. Get the CSR signed by a `Certificate Authority <http://webdesign.about.com/od/ssl/tp/cheapest-ssl-certificates.htm>`_

-4. When you get the certificate issued by the Certificate Authoriity
+4. When you get the certificate issued by the Certificate Authority

 .. image:: _static/images/admin_ssl_update.png

 * The private.key file you created in the first step
 * The SSL Certificate generated by the Certificate Authority
-* If the Certificate Authority has an Intermediate CA Certificate (most do), upload it as well.
+* If the Certificate Authority has an Intermediate CA Certificate (most do), upload it as well